 Artist Mark Farid’s Data Shadow aimed to encourage the public to question the privacy we sacrifice by sharing our personal data.
 Just what are we agreeing to share?
-It was an individual experience (one participant at a time), taking place in a 8 x 2m shipping container in central Cambridge.
-During their journey through the container, the participant came face to face with their own, personal data shadow.
-The installation was presented in Cambridge from 26 October – 1 November 2015.
+Participants entered, one at a time, the 8 x 2m shipping container that contained the piece.
+During their journey through the container, each participant came face-to-face with their own personal data shadow.
+The installation was presented in central Cambridge from 26 October – 1 November 2015.

-Data Shadow encouraged the public to question the privacy they sacrifice by using an internet connected mobile phone using apps, cloud storage services, and social media.
+Data Shadow challenged the public to question the privacy they sacrifice by using an internet-connected mobile phone and apps, cloud storage services and social media.
 Just what are you agreeing to share?
 View our film and the Anglia TV coverage.

-Despite an increasing understanding by the average citizen of the currency of personal information shared with companies such as Apple and Google, with apps, and on social media, our use of them increases daily.
-And as our data shadow continues to grow and evolve, what happens when people are individually confronted by seemingly random personal and private information of theirs?
+Despite average citizens’ increasing understanding of the currency of personal information shared with companies such as Apple and Google via apps and on social media, our use of them increases daily.
+As our data shadow continues to grow and evolve, what happens when people are individually confronted by their seemingly random personal and private information?

 Whether we are aware of it or not, we treat our phones as we would treat a human.
-We set the background to personal images, we customise their cases to our liking*, we have conversations with them through programmes like Siri, and the answer to every passing quandary is found on our phones.
-We use them for work and for socialising; unlike a personal computer it never leaves our side.
-It is a link to family, friends, and foes, and they’ve become an extension of ourselves.
+We set the background to personal images, we customise their cases to our liking, we have conversations with them through programmes like Siri, and find answers to every passing quandary.
+We use them for work and for socialising.
+Unlike a personal computer, it never leaves our side.
+Phones are a link to family, friends and foes, and they’ve become an extension of ourselves.

-Our mobile phones go with us everywhere, and when they aren’t within arm’s reach, we’re lost until we find them*.
-We can search for people on the Internet and learn a lot about them very easily; through Google, LinkedIn, Twitter, and Facebook we can quickly ascertain many elements of a person’s character, and our phones can likewise tell us a lot about ourselves.
+Our mobile phones go with us everywhere, and when they aren’t within arm’s reach, we’re lost until we find them.
+We can search for people on the internet and learn a lot about them very easily.
+Through Google, LinkedIn, Twitter and Facebook we can quickly ascertain many elements of a person’s character – and our phones can likewise tell us a lot about ourselves.

 Do you still have nothing to hide when you’re faced with your own personal information?